WangZT01/COMP6721_Project/README.md

 # Machine Learning Farmeworks:
 -Pytorch 1.3.1, sklearn 0.24.2, skorch 0.11.0
 # files included
 - In CNN folder, there are three files.
-CNN.py is the CNN model we established.
+(1. CNN.py is the CNN model we established.
 And it is also the main funtion of our code.
-The CNN_Structure.png shows the sual CNN structure of our model.
-The CNN_Skorch is a sklearn compatible neural network model that warps PyTorch.
+(2.The CNN_Structure.png shows the sual CNN structure of our model.
+(3.The CNN_Skorch is a sklearn compatible neural network model that warps PyTorch.
 - In data folder, it contains five different types of pictures: Cloth Mask(432)/ N95 Mask with Valve(436)/ N95 Mask(416)/ No Face Mask(549)/ Surgical Mask(409)
 - DataNamed.py is using to processing the data.
 We use OS, re PIL.Image and python pandas to process our data from data folder and import to our model.
 - DataSet.png shows the Histogram of data.